Santa Maria, California: Wine

 Santa Maria, along with the neighboring Lompoc, Los Alamos and Santa Ynez Valleys, combine to create one of the nation's largest wine-producing regions, referred to as the Santa Barbara Wine Country.

 The often foggy and windswept Santa Maria Valley is the northernmost appellation in Santa Barbara County.
 The region's first officially approved American Viticultural Area (AVA) enjoys extremely complex soil conditions and diverse microclimates.
 Chardonnay and Pinot noir are two varietals which especially benefit from the ocean's influence, and are the flagship wines of this appellation.

 Santa Maria Valley grapes are also used by wineries throughout Santa Barbara County and at many wineries outside of the county.
 The Santa Maria Valley name is used on labels from wineries that are based far away from the Santa Barbara County sunshine.
 The Santa Maria Valley appellation is bounded by the San Rafael Mountains and the Los Padres National Forest to the east, and by the Solomon Hills and the city of Santa Maria to the west.

 Theatre

 Santa Maria's Allan Hancock College is the home of The Pacific Conservatory of the Performing Arts (PCPA), a theatrical school and production company.
-Notable alumni include: Robin Williams, Kathy Bates, Kelly McGillis, Mercedes Ruehl, and Zac Efron.
+Notable alumni include: Robin Williams, Kathy Bates, Kelly McGillis, Mercedes Ruehl, Scott Aukerman, and Zac Efron.
 An additional PCPA theatre is located in Solvang, California in the Santa Ynez Valley.

-Santa Maria is also home to two large indoor Regal Edwards movie theaters; one located in the Town Center Mall, and one located off the 101 Freeway.
+Santa Maria is also home to one large indoor Regal Edwards movie theater, located in the Town Center Mall.

 Santa Maria also has a small community theatre, the Santa Maria Civic Theatre which is located on the northwest side of town.

+Celebrations

+In the year 2017, the first ever Pride celebration was held in the city of Santa Maria.
+This was the first recorded pride celebration in the city's history.
+Organized by HOPE (House of Pride and Equality) in collaboration with Future Leaders of America, the festival took place in the town center west parking lot lasting 5 hours and held many activities for the community at large spanning from dancing, face painting, salsa classes, cabaret, and games.
+The Celebration had guest speakers ranging from Rep. Salud Carbajal, D-Santa Barbara, and Alma Hernandez, who represented 3rd District County Supervisor Joan Hartmann's office.
+This inaugural Pride celebration paved way for this event to take place every year following, even during the pandemic with a virtual celebration.
+HOPE (House of Pride and Equality) plan it every year in tandem with many community organizers in hopes to foster a sense of love and community for Santa Maria's LGBTQ+ residents and beyond.